-This strategy informs a training assessment that supports the delivery of operational policing embeds Policing with the Community behaviours and demonstrates that we care, we listen, and we act.
+The strategy informs a training assessment that supports the delivery of operational policing, embeds Policing with the Community behaviours and demonstrates a police service that cares, listens and acts.
 This is co-ordinated through the Police College Business Plan.
-This Plan is two-fold; it demonstrates the continuous improvement ethos of the College and details appropriate training courses and programmes for police officers and police staff to gain the required skills, knowledge, understanding and behaviours to be able to perform their roles effectively.
+This Plan is twofold; it demonstrates the continuous improvement ethos of the College and details appropriate training courses and programmes for police officers and police staff to gain the required skills, knowledge, understanding and behaviours to be able to perform their roles effectively.